sanderengel/gds_exam_project/README.md

 # Lightning Strikes and Wildfare during the 2020 California Lightning Siege

-This app allows you to explore lightning strikes and the resulting wildfires during the 2020 lightning siege in California in an interactive app.
+This app allows you to explore lightning strikes, resulting wildfires, and fire risk during the 2020 lightning siege in California in an interactive app.

+## Calculating Risk

-The app also includes a _risk_ layer, which we compute as a **Multi-Criteria Evaluation** based on aggregated spatially and temporarily close lightning, land-cover fuel scores, and the distance to the nearest fire within 24 hours.
+The app includes a _risk_ layer, which we compute as a **Multi-Criteria Evaluation** based on aggregated spatially and temporarily close lightning, land-cover fuel scores, and the distance to the nearest fire within 24 hours.
 Specifically, we employ the below formula:

 $$
 R(c, t) = \min\left(